AusClimateService/data-code-group/README.md

 # Data and Code Group

-A “Data and Code Group” has been established within Work Package 4 to develop and implement data and code standards across ACS Project 2 and to coordinate the associated infrastructure, support and reporting to management.
+A “Data and Code Group” has been established within Work Package 4 to develop and implement data and code standards across ACS Project 3 and to coordinate the associated infrastructure, support and reporting to management.

 ### Communication

-The group meets once a month via Microsoft Teams (see `minutes/` and `agenda.md`) and chats on that platform between meetings
+The group meets approximately monthly via Microsoft Teams (see `minutes/` and `agenda.md`) and chats on that platform between meetings
 (reach out to damien.irving@csiro.au if you'd like access to the chat and/or invites to meetings).
 Action items are managed via [tagged issues](https://github.com/AusClimateService/data-code-group/issues?q=is%3Aissue+is%3Aopen+label%3A%22action+item%22).